 For dairy-free shredded cheese, try Go Veggie or Daiya.

-Top with dairy-free tortilla chips.
-Must have!
+Then top with dairy-free tortilla chips.
+That’s a must have!

 DAIRY-FREE LENTIL TACO SOUP